 We focus our research on two strategic research directions relevant and meaningful to clients, their families, and service providers:

 - Evaluating programs, interventions, and aspects of service delivery

 - Investigating psychosocial aspects of disabilities, examining the social and emotional needs and outcomes of clients and their families.

-Create a strong research climate that promotes TVCC staff members' awareness, enthusiasm, and participation in research and evaluation, and that fosters ongoing critical appraisal of therapeutic effectiveness as well as increased understanding of the psychosocial aspects of physical disabilities and interventions.
+Create a strong research climate that promotes TVCC staff members' awareness, enthusiasm, and participation in research and evaluation and that fosters ongoing critical appraisal of therapeutic effectiveness and an increased understanding of the psychosocial aspects of physical disabilities and interventions.

 Provide resources and ongoing, individualized support to therapists conducting research.

-Share research and evaluation findings internally and externally to clients, families, service providers, and other researchers.
+Share research and evaluation findings internally and externally with clients, families, service providers, and other researchers.